 Residence Life Professionals/Residence Life On-Call

 The student staff are supervised by four full-time post-master's professionals.
 Two Residential Life Coordinators supervise the first-year quads (Allison Schofield: East Quad, Erin Duran: West Quad).
-One Residential Life Coordinator, Scott Wojciechowski, supervises the sophomore resources and theme housing areas.
+One Residential Life Coordinator, Scott Wojciechowski, supervises the sophomore resources and College House areas.
 And Dwayne Taylor, Assistant Director of Residence Life, supervises the apartments and suites staff.

 Contact in Emergencies: These four staff members, along with one other (Monique Mathews, Associate Director of Student Activities and First Year Programs) serve on the Residence Life On-Call Rotation.
 One of these professionals is on-call 24 hours a day throughout the academic year and are the first point of contact for student staff on-duty and for the Department of Public Safety when there is a student in distress due to a personal or medical situation.
 The person on-call can be reached through the Department of Public Safety (717-337-6911).

-Danielle Phillips, Interim Director of Residence Life, coordinates the Dean On-Call rotation.
+Keira Kant, Associate Dean of College Life, coordinates the Dean On-Call rotation.
 Eight Deans and Directors within the College Life Division serve in the Dean On-Call rotation.
 A member of this group is on-call 24 hours a day throughout the academic year.
 Their role is to support the Residence Life On-Call professional in addressing critical situations pertaining to student health and well-being.
 The Dean On-Call is contacted directly by the Residence Life On-Call professional.